Advice and Guidance

 Staff Approval and Staff Cards

-The University maintains oversight of the teaching teams of all collaborative programmes, and new members of staff should be approved by the University before teaching on a University validated programme.
-Approval will take place
+The University maintains oversight of the teaching teams of all collaborative programmes, and all members of teaching staff should be approved by the University before teaching on a University validated programme.

-Once new members of staff have been approved to teach on a University validated programme, they can apply for an LJMU IT account and collaborative staff ID card.
-Administrative and library members of staff at collaborative partners can also apply for an LJMU IT account and collaborative staff ID card, where appropriate.
+Once new members of teaching staff have been approved to teach on a University validated programme, they can apply for an LJMU IT account and collaborative staff ID card.
+A collaborative IT staff account can be used to access:

 For Joint and Dual Awards, the arrangements for Student Complaints will be confirmed within the Operational Framework, please see details in the Guidance for Joint and Dual Partnerships.